 Critical Role: The Legend of Vox Machina

-In a feat that is nothing short of amazing, the fans of Critical Role — a weekly live-streamed Dungeons & Dragons-game — raised more than 11 million dollars to make the show into an animated series.
-What started as a promise of a half-hour special ended up as a 10-episode long season when the Kickstarter ended, which then grew into two 12-episode seasons when the animated series was picked up by Amazon Prime Video.
-Critical Role: The Legend of Vox Machina will both provide original content, as well as follow along with the storylines of the first campaign that the cast played through.
+In a feat that is nothing short of amazing, the fans of Critical Role — a weekly live-streamed Dungeons & Dragons game — raised more than 11 million dollars to make the show into an animated series.
+What started as a promise of a half-hour special ended up as a 10-episode long season when the Kickstarter ended, which then grew into two 12-episode seasons when Prime Video picked up the animated series.
+Critical Role: The Legend of Vox Machina will provide original content, as well as follow along with the storylines of the first campaign that the cast played through.
 Production is well underway, with regular updates coming from the team, and the show is expected to arrive sometime during the fall of 2020.